 The traditional Sri Lankan meal is consisting of many ingredients.
 It is usually described as rice and curry.
 Rice is the staple food of Sri Lankans and curry is the best-suited accompaniment for rice.
 You may think that Sri Lankan traditional meal is similar to Indian and Tai cuisines.
 But, Sri Lanka dishes are a lot spicier and contain low fat against the meals prepared in Thailand and India.
 The spicy curries are very hot and tasty but rice is neutralizing the burn effect of the curries.

-The chemical reaction between the betel leaf, areca nut, lime and saliva make a substance that keeps the chewers addicted to the mixture.
+The chemical reaction between the betel leaf, areca nut, lime and saliva makes a substance that keeps the chewers addicted to the mixture.
 The mixture is well known as Bulath in the Sinhalese language and Bida in Tamil.
-The valuable leaf is known as Vettel in Tamil and renamed to betel by the Portuguese colonial rulers.
+The valuable leaf is known as Vettel in Tamil and was renamed betel by the Portuguese colonial rulers.
 Since then it is known as betel in all leading languages.
-In the early stages of betel chewing, it had been a social ritual and took place in every important event such as wedding, funeral, parties and other social gatherings.
+In the early stages of betel chewing, it had been a social ritual and took place in every important event such as weddings, funerals, parties and other social gatherings.